theamma/clarify-link/README.md

 # clarify-link

-`clarify-link` is a tool to reverse obfuscated hyperlinks
+`clarify-link` is a tool to reverse obfuscated hyperlinks.
+Initially, only a regex for links obfuscated by /Cisco Ironport/ is supported.

 ## Requirements
 In order to build a binary, you need the Rust language and the package manager `cargo`.